Arronk/My-Coding-Journey/LogR2.md

 Almost forgot to update and post again!
 Managed to get a fair bit completed tonight for week 3 and helped another student in my discord trouble shoot his pset from last week.
 Hoping to get week3 done by saturday lastest and pset6 for cs50 on Saturday.

+## Day 58: 14.09.2018

+### Progress: Finished the week 3 exercises in 6.00x and got started on the psets

+The remainder of the weekly exercises were relatively straight forward.
+The lectures and exercises did not got into a great deal of depth on dictionaries with the difficulty level being pretty easy on the exercises.
+I've got a start on the psets which look pretty fun but i'll probably have to finish them in the morning.